 The ABCDE method of mole-checking can help you separate a problem mole from a normal one.
 It can arm you with the information you need to make the best decisions.

-Since 2005, Molemap by Dermatologists has been a trusted provider of advanced melanoma detection and surveillance services in Australia.
-Using the most thorough and trusted skin cancer detection technology in the world, our registered nurse melanographers provide Spot Checks, Skin Checks, and Full Body Molemaps.
+Since 2005, MoleMap has been a trusted provider of advanced melanoma detection and surveillance services in Australia.
+Using the most thorough and trusted skin cancer detection technology in the world, our registered nurse melanographers provide Spot Checks, Skin Checks, and Full Body MoleMaps.
 Our team of highly trained and independent dermatologists, who work remotely, are experts at diagnosing early stage melanoma.

 How susceptible are you to skin cancer?
 Use our free online assessment tool to determine your risk.